Tag Archives: British

 The action takes off even further as the film moves to the gorgeous setting of Paris and Monte Carlo, a treat for any worldly or aspiring world traveler, as the photography and cinematic angles of the lush locales are breathtaking.

-This creates enormous pressure for all involved as the film takes a dark turn.
+This creates enormous pressure for all involved as the film turns dark.

 The film belongs to the dynamic between the three principal characters as each actor is spot-on and rich with flare.

-Who can forget the most famous scene as a determined and crazed Vicky finishes her stage performance, Powell firmly holding the camera on her makeup-stained face, her blue eyes wide and hair wild?
+Who can forget the most famous scene, where a determined and crazed Vicky finishes her stage performance, Powell firmly holding the camera on her makeup-stained face, her blue eyes wide and hair wild?

-Her look of triumph and insanity, lost in the moment, is the grand and unforgettable image seen time and again in cinema reference books.
+Her look of triumph and insanity, lost in the moment, is a grand and unforgettable image that is often repeated in cinema reference books.

 No wonder this film easily influenced other masterpieces to come.